alicanyild/Econ-1010-Interactive-Graph/README.md

-Interactive graph for studentes of Introduction to Microeconomics (ECON 1010).
+Interactive graph for students of Introduction to Microeconomics (ECON 1010).